-Leave what you find
+Leave what you find:

-- Preserve the past: examine, but do not touch, cultural or historic structures and artifacts. - Leave rocks, plants and other natural objects as you find them. - Do not build structures, furniture, or dig trenches.
+- If you find an archaeological artifact, record the location, take photos and report it when you return.
+Do not touch it. - Leave rocks, plants, berries, bark and other natural objects as you find them. - Do not build structures, furniture, or dig trenches.

-Minimize campfire impacts
+Minimize campfire impacts: